MaMa Dolson – Mama Dolson's Bakery & Hangout

 The Perfect Vanilla Cupcake

 I’m using vanilla cupcakes as a base for the Strawberry Champagne Cupcakes and the White Chocolate Ganache Cupcakes.
-I want a recipe that uses ordinary ingredients – ordinary flour, buttermilk, yoghurt, heavy cream, applesauce etc. The cupcakes should keep easily 3 to 4 days, being moist and have an even crumb.
+I want a recipe that uses ordinary ingredients – ordinary flour, butter, milk, eggs, sugar.
+Not so keen on buttermilk, yoghurt, heavy cream, applesauce and the like.
+The cupcakes should keep easily 3 to 4 days, being moist and have an even crumb.
 Extensive research and a couple of test bakes later – I’ve found it.
 Only nine ingredients but with more elaborate preparation requirements, worth it.

 Baking under exam conditions, I was reminded that my oven bakes hot.
 I’m using foil lined cupcake cases and this also concentrates heat.
 I used the suggested oven temperature and that resulted in the cupcakes on the right hand side of the photo.
 If the oven is too hot, the outside of the cupcake bakes more quickly and forces the batter in the centre up into a dome.
 Second test bake I reduced the oven temperature to 170C and got the smooth surface on the left.